Tour de Ladd Event Info

 2018 RIDE SCHEDULE

-Kindergarteners ride for 10 minutes, 1st through 2nd graders ride for 15 minutes and 3rd through 5th graders ride for 20 minutes.
-Most students complete 8 laps on average.
+Kindergartners ride for 10 minutes, 1st through 2nd graders ride for 15 minutes and 3rd through 5th graders ride for 20 minutes.
+Most students complete 8-12 laps on average.

-All students who would like to participate must register for the event.
+All students who would like to ride must complete a liability waiver for the event (click on Waiver link above!).
 Those that don't will support classmates with teachers and parents in the cheering section.
 Sorry parents, no riding with your kids but please come and cheer them on!